IanvanZyl636/formula-one/README.md

 <a href="https://github.com/FortAwesome/angular-fontawesome">angular-fontawesome</a> - Official Angular component for Font Awesome 5+ to add any free font awesome icon

 <a href="https://getbootstrap.com/">Minified compiled bootstrap css</a> - Adds all bootstrap css for website without adding the entire library.
 This makes it easier to create responsive websites

+<a href="https://github.com/tannerntannern/ts-mixer">ts-mixer</a> - Adds mixins to your typescript making it easier and more readable to extend multiple classes

 ### Development and CI/CD dependencies